-Receipts increased due to the increase in service charges revenue, as well as an Net Cash from/(used) Operating Activities increase in the collection rate from 93.5% to 95%.
-Payments increased due to an increase in Employee Related Cost and Contracted services.
+Net Cash from/(used) Operating Activities increas is increased due to the increase in service charges revenue, as well as an e in the collection rate from 93.5% to 95%.
+Payments increased due to an e in Employee Related Cost and Contracted services. --- ---